jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 A @sparql endpoint is a conceptually simple interface.
 You ask a @sparql query to the interface and you get the result.
 As an example, @fig:sparql-all-triples shows how to get all data behind a @sparql endpoint.
+Behind the conceptually simple interface is a huge amount of technical complexity.
+This technical complexity together with a potentially large computational cost of a @sparql endpoint makes it unfit for some use cases.

 #figure(
 text-example[